 The customer's counted income may be less when the deceased spouse was part of the customer's budget group and had income.
-However, the customer may be entitled to more income or resources due to the spouse's death as described below:
+However, the customer may get more income or resources due to the spouse's death as described below:

-- The customer may be entitled to increased Social Security (SSA) benefits, all or a portion of the spouse's pension, or Veteran's Administration (VA) benefits. - The customer may be the designated beneficiary of life insurance or investments owed by the spouse or entitled to assets under the terms of the spouse's will.
+- The customer may get increased Social Security (SSA) benefits, all or a portion of the spouse's pension, or Veteran's Administration (VA) benefits. - The customer may be the beneficiary of death benefits or entitled to assets from the deceased person.